ryo33/narrative/README.md

 Supporting other languages in Narrative would introduce a lot of complexity in its design, implementation, and usage.
-Narrative leverages Rust's core functionality and rust-analyzer to provide an enough development experience.
-Rust wouldn't the best language for writing end-to-end tests for everyone, but, I believe that it still has advantages in this area, with a robust, yet straightforward type system, and vibrant community driven libraries.
+Narrative leverages Rust's core functionality and rust-analyzer to provide rich development experience.
+Rust wouldn't the best language for writing end-to-end tests for everyone, but, We believe that it still has advantages in this area, with a great compiler, robust, yet straightforward type system, and libraries from the vibrant community.

 ### Narrative is a library, not a framework

-Narrative has no test runner, no plugin system, nor no rich IDE integration.
-Instead of being a framework, Narrative is a library that provides just a single macro (with a few variants) to implement stories.
+Narrative has no test runner, no plugin system, nor no dedicated language server.
+Instead of being a framework, Narrative is a library that provides just a single macro to implement stories.
 It's just a small tie between a story to a plain Rust code.
-So, users can compose their own test runners, async runtime, or IDE integration with stories.
+So, users can compose their own test runners or async runtime with stories, and can use the full of rust-analyzer's functionality.

-Narrative itself doesn't provide any features other than the core functionality, writing stories in TOML files and implementing them in Rust.
+Narrative itself doesn't provide any features other than the core functionality, declaring stories as traits and implementing them in Rust code.
 It lays the groundwork for the simplicity and extensibility of this library.

 The followings are the missing features in Narrative, and they never be